 Optional Add-Ins

-We kept the recipe plain, but you can easily add different mix-ins for a bit of extra flavor and texture!
-For example, some of our favorites include:
+We kept the recipe simple, but you can easily add different mix-ins for a bit of extra flavor and texture!
+Some of our favorites include:

 • Chocolate Chips